How do I receive the forms for Student Housing?

 How do I request a roommate?

 You may request a roommate when you fill out your online application.
-You will need to input the name and Roommate Pairing Number of the person you are requesting into your online application, and your selected roommate must do the same for you ( roommates will not be matched together without this information ).
-You can also make use of the Facebook app, RoomSync, to meet fellow students, exchange pairing numbers and request to live together during the upcoming academic year.
+You will need to input the Roommate Pairing Number of the person you are requesting into your online application (Pairing Numbers are available it housing portal), and your selected roommate must do the same for you ( roommates will not be matched together without this information ).
+You can also search for fellow students based on profile answers, exchange pairing numbers and request to live together during the upcoming academic year.
 Please be aware that roommate requests are not always guaranteed and are dependent on the completion of application materials and available spaces.

 Is there an Internet connection in my room?